 One of the best things you can do to ensure your vehicle doesn’t decay prematurely is to simply take it out for a few minutes every couple of weeks.
 Driving the car burns off any internal condensation that’s forming in the exhaust, engine, and fuel tank and allows the battery to recharge, which cuts down on the need for other maintenance.
 You won’t have to jack it up because the shocks won’t seize up if you get some play, and the tires won’t get any flat spots if you park it on different surfaces of the tires every time.

 Following these tips can keep your car in good shape for years to come.
-It’s also important to protect your car with reliable auto insurance, so reach out to the trustworthy agents at Altra Insurance Services.
+It’s also important to protect your car with affordable auto insurance, so reach out to the trustworthy agents at Altra Insurance Services.
 In addition to auto coverage, we also offer homeowners, commercial, and motorcycle insurance.
 San Diego residents are urged to give us a call today at 619-474-6666 for a free quote.